okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oauth-openid/index.md

 #### Is your app high-trust?

-Applications are **high-trust** if you own both them and the resource they access.
-Because you own them, you can trust them to handle your end users' usernames and passwords.
-In this case, and _only if other flows aren't viable_, you may use the [Resource Owner Password flow](#resource-owner-password-flow).
-However, it isn't possible to use this flow with multifactor authentication, so you will likely want to look at alternatives such as the [Authorization Code](/docs/guides/implement-grant-type/authcode/main/) or [Interaction Code flow](#interaction-code-flow).
+An application is **high-trust** if you own both it and the resource that it accesses.
+Because you own both, you can trust the application to handle your end users' usernames and passwords.
+In this case, and _only if other flows aren't viable_, you can use the [Resource Owner Password flow](#resource-owner-password-flow).
+However, it isn't possible to use this flow with multifactor authentication, so you'll want to look at alternatives such as the [Authorization Code](/docs/guides/implement-grant-type/authcode/main/) or [Interaction Code flow](#interaction-code-flow).

 If your app isn't high-trust, or if you want to take advantage of multifactor authentication, you should use the [Authorization Code](/docs/guides/implement-grant-type/authcode/main/) flow.